 SECTION 4.
-DWD 59.05 (intro.), (4) (a), and (4) (d) are amended to read:
+DWD 59.05 (intro.) and (4) (a) are amended to read:

 DWD 59.05 Match requirement.
 A local government or tribe that applies for funds under this chapter shall certify that matching expenditures represent expenditures eligible for federal match as required under 42 USC 9858-9858q, 45 CFR Parts 98 and 99, this chapter, and the RFP.
 The department shall determine the minimum match expenditure to be either the federal medical assistance percentage for Wisconsin for the federal fiscal year in which the match expenditure occurs or a higher percentage rate needed to meet the state's match requirements under 45 CFR 98.53 and 45 CFR 98.63 as affected by ss.
 20.445 (3) (cm), 20.445 (3) (md), and 49.175 (1) (qm), Stats.
-The department may round this percentage of required match to the nearest higher full percentage point that can be expressed in whole dollars relative to the amount of the grant.
+The department may round this percentage of required match to the nearest higher full percentage point that will allow the match amount to be expressed in whole dollars.
 A match expenditure shall comply with the following criteria: